rolang/app-ico/README.md

 let createIcons = require('app-ico');

 createIcons(config).then(result => {
-  // "result" contains the response data from the RealFaviconGenerator API
+  // "result.response" contains the response data from the RealFaviconGenerator API

   // if config.output[files|html|response] is set, files will be written in the directory });